ACANETS/dpcpp-tutorial/matrix-multi/README.md

     make
     make report
     make fpga
+    make profile
 ```
 * make : by default, the emulation executables are built.
-    * make report : generate static report on the FPGA resource utilization of the designs
+* make report : generate static report on the FPGA resource utilization of the designs.
-    * make fpga : generate FPGA binary files for the designs
+* make fpga : generate FPGA binary files for the designs.
+Will take a couple of hours.
 * make profile : generate FPGA binary to be used in run-time profiling.
+Will take a couple of hours.

 *A Makefile is still maintained in the directory, however, the usage of it is disencouraged.*